-The eRouter operates in any one of three possible modes - 'IPv4 Protocol Enabled', 'IPv6 Protocol Enabled', or 'Dual IP Protocol Enabled', as summarized in Table 6-1.
-The eRouter can also be set to 'Disabled', which turns the eRouter into a bridging device.
-The eRouter MUST support all three modes of operation, and the ability to be set to 'Disabled'.
-The eRouter MUST default to 'Dual IP Protocol Enabled' mode in conformance with [RFC 6540].
+The eRouter operates in any one of three possible forwarding modes - 'IPv4 Protocol Enabled', 'IPv6 Protocol Enabled', or 'Dual IP Protocol Enabled', as summarized in Table 6-1.
+The eRouter can also be set to operate in one of two disabled modes, i.e., 'Disabled' or 'Non-Prefix-Delegation' mode.
+In the 'Disabled' mode, the eRouter is configured as a bridging device and transparently bridges subscriber traffic from the Customer Facing interfaces to the operator facing interface of the eRouter.
+In the 'Non-Prefix-Delegation' mode, the eRouter interface provisions a host stack that acquires a single IPv6 host address and does not request an IPv6 Prefix Delegation from the DHCP server during its IPv6 Address Acquisition.
+When the eRouter is configured in the 'Non-Prefix-Delegation' mode, the eustomer Facing interfaces to the embedded cable modem.
+The eRouter MUST support all three forwarding modes of operation and the ability to be configured for 'Disabled' or 'Non-Prefix-Delegation' mode.
+The eRouter MUST default to 'Dual IP Protocol Enabled' node in conformance with [RFC 6540].